 Our Boys programs are fun, fast paced with a focus on harnessing their energy, improving their co-ordination, challenging their strength and agility, developing their core stability.
 We also focus on fitness and fundamental movement, teaching skills like running, jumping and landing, Flip and fall, swinging, climbing, rolling, balancing and we teach them to do it safely.

 We teach them to take risks in a safe environment.
 We assist boys to develop the skills to help them enjoy the freedom that being physically active allow.
 Our boys are taught to breakdown their dreams into smaller more manageable chunks rather than huge, overwhelming goals.

-- MAG Foundations for 6-8 year olds with energy to burn and some gymnastics experience
+- Ninja Foundations , With Class options for 4-6 or 6-8 year olds with energy to burn and some gymnastics experience.

 - Builds strength and prepares the body for the challenges in life